Week | Date | Weekly Module |

 - Each student has 3 “flex” days that they can use at their discretion throughout the semester for specific assignments (see points 2 and 3).
 You can use all 3 days at once for a single assignment and turn in one assignment 3 days late (with no questions asked), OR you can spread the love across different assignments.

-- Flex days may ONLY be used for weekly assignments (quizzes and/or writing assignment).
+- Flex days may ONLY be used for weekly assignments (quizzes and/or project work).

-- Flex days may NOT be used for in-class assessments.
+- Flex days may NOT be used for in-class assessments or activities.

 - If you need to turn in work late and do not have any flex days left, I will consider extensions based on legitimate reasons, which ONLY include verified illnesses and/or family emergencies.
 In these cases, you are encouraged to reach out to me at least 24 hours in advance of the due date.